Perturbative calculations of entanglement entropy: Perturbations to the saturated phase

 \subsection{Locking two operators in the same replica}

 We now adapt the obtained result to express the entropy of the density matrix $\rho(x,\epsilon)$.
 The latter is a normalized version of the operator

 Note that we have made the time explicit and will follow the convention that $A_j=A_j(0)$.
-To proceed, we replace the set of operators $A_j$ with a single operator $Y$.
-This is achieved by extending the physical system with an auxiliary one, comprising a ground state $\ket{0}$ with zero energy and a set of excited stated state $\ket{j}$ with energy $\Omega$.
+The corresponding entropy could be calculated as in the previous section while restricting $X_1=A_j^\dag$ and $X_4=A_j$ to be in the same replica.
+However, instead of imposing this restriction by hand, we will modify the problem so that it fits the branched correlator setting.
+First, we replace the set of operators $A_j$ with a single operator $Y$.
+This is achieved by extending the physical system with an auxiliary one, comprising a ground state $\ket{0}$ with zero energy and a set of excited states $\ket{j}$ with energy $\Omega$.
 We denote the Hamiltonian of the extended system by $H(\Omega)$ and set

 Although the transformation just described alters the operator $\overline{W}(\beta,x,\epsilon)$ in a nontrivial way, we will find an agreement in the $\Omega\to\infty$ limit.
 For the time being, let us construct some operators acting on the extended system that correspond to the two terms in~\eqref{Wbar} as closely as possible: